AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 Anytime you spend XP, your Demon recalls a random spell or ritual (your choice) from a prior host.

 **Hands Free Spellcasting:** Using your Demon’s power you can cast spells while keeping your hands free for other activities.
-The effort of doing so still requires that you set your Grit to 0 or a make WIL Save as usual.
+The effort of doing so still requires that you set your Grit to zero or a make WIL Save as usual.

 **Inherited Knowledge:** Choose a Topic based on your Demon’s prior host.
 You may ask questions about that Topic as per the Archivist’s Archive.
 ### Advanced Abilities